-The contract also requires Fincantieri to provide integrated and in-service logistics support for the vessels for a period of 10 years.
-A contract option was executed for the seventh vessel in November 2015, increasing the total value of the contract to approximately €5.4bn ($5.74bn).
+The contract also requires Fincantieri to provide integrated and in-service logistics support for the vessels for a period of ten years.
+A contract option was executed for the seventh vessel in November 2015, increasing the total contract value to approximately €5.4bn ($5.74bn).

-The ships will be built at Fincantieri's integrated naval shipyards at Riva Trigoso and Muggiano, Italy.
+The ships are being built at Fincantieri's integrated naval shipyards at Riva Trigoso and Muggiano, Italy.

 Design and features of Italy's future offshore patrol vessels